sharktide/remote-computer-control/README.md

 ```

 Once the app launches, you can add listeners for serial messages and link them to a corresponding unicode key to be typed!

+*Note: The messages {7, 8, and 9} are default example values for the app and will be automatically generated.*